l-papadopol/Eu-152/README.md

 1. Pick device, sample rate, and channel (L/Mono or R)
 2. Set input level as high as possible without clipping
 3. Set LLD around 4–6% of full scale to suppress baseline noise
+4. The other parameters are usually good as per default.
+In case them are not:
-4. Choose smoothing taps close to pulse width shown in preview
+  a.
+Choose smoothing taps close to pulse width shown in preview
-5. If activity piles up near channel 0, enable band-pass filter and raise LLD
+  b.
+If activity piles up near channel 0, enable band-pass filter and raise LLD
-6. Use Height for clean pulses; Area is more stable with noisy shapes
+  c.
+Use Height for clean pulses; Area is more stable with noisy shapes
-7. Use the two oscilloscopes in the settings panel to tune things live
+  d.
+Use the two oscilloscopes in the settings panel to tune things live

 ---